 The educational component features group or individual classes that address medications, blood pressure control, diet and stress management.
 Family members are encouraged to attend the educational sessions with the participant.

 To participate in Phase II rehabilitation, please have your physician complete the cardiac phase II referral form.

 During Phase III, the participant graduates to exercising independently, but with qualified staff present.
 Participants learn to take their pulse and keep their own exercise records.
 Those who complete this phase have mastered the routine of the exercise sessions but continue to need occasional monitoring and support from the Cardiac Rehabilitation staff.

 To participate in Phase III rehabilitation, please have your physician complete the cardiac phase III referral form.

 Phase IV is an adult fitness program offered in a supportive atmosphere with other cardiac rehab members who have completed Phase III.
 We are able to offer the program to high-risk patients, as referred by their physicians.

-The Center for Cardio-Pulmonary Fitness & Wellness in Easton also offers Enhanced External Counterpulsation (EECP), a non-invasive outpatient therapy that may relieve or eliminate symptoms related to chronic angina (chest pain).
+The Center for Cardiopulmonary Fitness and Wellness in Easton also offers Enhanced External Counterpulsation (EECP), a non-invasive outpatient therapy that may relieve or eliminate symptoms related to chronic angina (chest pain).
 We are the only health care facility on the Delmarva Peninsula offering this treatment.